 - Responsible for transporting a person with one of the above mentioned disabilities

-The criteria that allow families of children with Autism Spectrum Disorder to access a disability placard are bolded.
+The criteria that allow families of children with a diagnosis of Autism Spectrum Disorder to access a disability placard are bolded.

 Each state provides an application, accessible online, for parking placards.
 As part of the application process, the individual’s disability must be certified by a healthcare provider.
 Parents wishing to obtain a parking placard should ask the healthcare provider to discuss issues of safety within a certification letter.